Medicare Advantage Plans in Maryland

 A Part C plan is a great alternative to Original Medicare and typically covers at least what Original Medicare does, plus some great extras.
 Most plans have prescription drug coverage embedded into the plan, so you don’t have to spend any more on a separate drug plan, and you simply carry around one insurance card rather than two or three.

-A Medicare Advantage Plan works differently than Original Medicare.
+A Medicare Advantage Plan in Maryland works differently than Original Medicare.
 With Part C, the doctors, hospitals and providers work directly with the insurance carriers, determining what they’ll accept as payment towards services.
 These payments somewhat mirror what Medicare pays, but not always.
 To better understand how this works, we have to understand why these Advantage Plans exist.

 Back in the late 70’s and early 80’s, researchers for the US government were studying the effects that the boomer generation would have on our healthcare system and they were alarmed by the potential underfunding of Medicare.
 So they set out to design an alternative that would benefit not only the Government, but the consumer and the private healthcare company.
+Advantage Plans launched in the mid-1980's.

 The Government was able to shift the financial responsibility of paying for your healthcare coverage (the 80%) by offering healthcare companies approximately $1,000 per month for every Medicare recipient that elects to have their Medicare insurance provided by a healthcare company rather than the US Government.